datastax/astra-client-docs-tests/README.md

 ```

 Where:
+- `prelude.js` sets up any common logic needed for all fixtures (e.g. client objects)
 - Fixture files are explained [here](#fixture-files)
 - `<example>/` is a directory for each example to be tested (e.g. `delete-many-filter/`)
 - `meta.yml` is explained [here](#metayml)